Valras-Plage

-Valras-Plage (/fr/; Valrans Plaja) or simply known as Valras is a resort town in the Hérault department in the Occitanie region in southern France.
+Valras-Plage (/fr/; Valrans Plaja), commonly known as Valras, is a resort town in the Hérault department in the Occitanie region in southern France.
 The town in English translates to Valras-Beach or beach of Valras.
-It is a popular tourist destination along the Languedoc coast, especially with campers due to its large amount of camping sites on the western edge.
-Many people have second homes in the town, most notably villas and Apartments and condominiums.
-The town is located at the mouth of the River Orb, a main river in the Occitanie region.
+It is a popular tourist destination along the Languedoc coast, especially with campers due to the large number of camping sites on its western edge.
+Many people have second homes in the town, most notably villas, apartments, and condominiums.
+The town is located at the mouth of the river Orb, which divides it in two.